cyberbotics/webots-doc/guide/real-robots.md

 This example contains a model of the *Shrimp* robot, which is a mobile platform for rough terrain from [Bluebotics](http://www.bluebotics.ch).
-It has 6 wheels and a passive structure which allows it to adapt to the terrain profile and climb obstacles.
+It has 6 wheels and a passive structure that adapts to the terrain profile and climbs obstacles.
 It can also turn on the spot.
 In this example the robot will first move on its own to the center of the world; then you may drive it yourself using the keyboard.
 To find out which keys will allow you to perform these operations, please read the explanation message printed at the beginning of the